LoganathanAnalyst/T20-WORLD-CUP-2024-ANALYSIS-/README.md

 ------------------------------------------------------------------------

-⚙️ How to Use 1.
-Download the
+⚙️ How to Use
+1. Download the PBIX
 2. Open using Power BI Desktop
 3. Load/refresh the dataset (if included)
 4. Interact with slicers to